MAJOR RESEARCH PROJECT ADDRESSES WHY CANADIAN YOUNG PEOPLE ARE LEAVING THE CHURCH

 The study relies in part on findings from a survey conducted in the summer of 2011 by Angus Reid Forum, which heard from 2,049 Canadian young adults (18-34) who had indicated that they were raised in the church – either in the Roman Catholic, mainline or evangelical traditions – about their spiritual lives as children, teens and young adults.

-For more information, an interview or a complimentary copy of the report contact:
+For more information, an interview or a complimentary copy of the report for members of the media contact:

 The Evangelical Fellowship of Canada